Public Administration & Policy Ph.D. Degree Program

 A student will be admitted to candidacy for the degree of Doctor of Philosophy upon the following:

-Each candidate for the Ph.D. must submit an acceptable dissertation.
+Each candidate for the Ph.D. must submit an acceptable dissertation that is approved by a faculty committee of the student’s choosing.
 Requirements and guidelines for the dissertation and for other details of the Ph.D. program are contained in the Doctoral Program Manual, available from the department.